 - In-depth 3-hour classes (or series of classes) on various topics are available to prepare local food entrepreneurs—both growers and food processors.
 Topics include: Business planning, financing, financial document, community supported agriculture, farmer’s market, certified kitchens, home processed products for farmers markets, temporary food stands.
 Request this training by contacting Peggy Schlechter or Kari O’Neill.

-Customized resources are also available to meet your Community Development Goals & Local Food Entrepreneur Development Goals.
+Customized resources are also available to meet your Community Vitality Goals & Local Food Entrepreneur Development Goals.